From $80K to $100K per Month: The 6-Month Leadership Transition

 System 1: Decision Framework Documentation (Month 14-15)

-Why First: Can’t delegate decisions without documented reasoning.
-Team needs frameworks before authority.
+Why First: You can’t delegate decisions without documented reasoning, so the team needs clear frameworks before you hand over authority.

-What It Unlocked: Ability to transfer judgment, not just tasks.
-The team could make quality decisions without her.
+What It Unlocked: This made it possible to transfer judgment, not just tasks, so the team could make high-quality decisions without her being involved.

-What Would’ve Failed: Delegating without frameworks creates chaos.
-The team makes inconsistent decisions.
-Quality drops.
-She has to take control back.
+What Would’ve Failed: Delegating without frameworks would have created chaos, with inconsistent decisions, dropping quality, and forcing her to take control back.

 System 2: Decision Authority Transfer (Month 16)

-Why After Frameworks: Authority without judgment frameworks creates bad decisions.
-Frameworks without authority create dependency.
+Why After Frameworks: Authority without judgment frameworks leads to bad decisions, and judgment frameworks without real authority just create dependency.

 System 3: Strategic Work Definition (Month 18)

-What Would’ve Failed: Trying to do strategic work while still making operational decisions = neither done well.
-Strategic work requires uninterrupted focus.
+What Would’ve Failed: Trying to do strategic work while still making operational decisions would have meant doing neither well, because strategic work requires uninterrupted focus.

 System 4: Leverage System Build (Month 18-19)

-Why After Strategic Clarity: Leverage systems require a strategic perspective.
-Can’t build them from operational altitude.
+Why After Strategic Clarity: Leverage systems require a strategic perspective; you can’t build them from an operational altitude.

-What Would’ve Failed: Building leverage systems before team autonomy = founder still in delivery.
-Systems don’t scale when the founder is the constraint.
+What Would’ve Failed: Building leverage systems before team autonomy would keep the founder stuck in delivery, and systems can’t scale when the founder is still the constraint.

 System 5: Team Development Protocol (Month 18-20)

-Why Throughout: Can’t wait until the end to develop the team.
-Development happens through exposure to strategic thinking over time.
+Why Throughout: You can’t wait until the end to develop the team, because real development happens through repeated exposure to strategic thinking over time.

-What It Unlocked: A team that thinks like operators.
-Self-improving organization.
-Reduced need for founder involvement.
+What It Unlocked: A team that thinks like operators, a self-improving organization, and a reduced need for founder involvement in day-to-day decisions.

-What Would’ve Failed: Waiting to develop the team until after growth = the team can’t handle complexity.
-Develop alongside evolution, not after.
+What Would’ve Failed: Waiting to develop the team until after growth would mean they can’t handle the added complexity; development has to happen alongside evolution, not after it.

 Six months later, Isadora’s business looks completely different.